nancyirisarri/coursera-data-cleaning/CodeBook.md

 [31] "25"                 "26"                 "27"                 "28"                 "29"                 "30"
 ```

-The 79 means are stored in rows, which have been renamed to make more human readable:
+Rows 1 to 79 contain the means, which have been renamed to make more human readable:
 ```
  [1] "tBodyAccMeanX"                "tBodyAccMeanY"                "tBodyAccMeanZ"                "tBodyAccStdX"
  [5] "tBodyAccStdY"                 "tBodyAccStdZ"                 "tGravityAccMeanX"             "tGravityAccMeanY"